The accelerating pace of regulatory change

 Since 2008, many of the largest financial institutions increased their compliance staff 10X, yet are still consistently falling foul of the regulators, incurring fines.
 However, analysts today spend 90% of their time only on data collection and organization, and only 10% on data analysis – an archaic disparity in talent and intelligence allocation, leading to mistakes.

 “Traditional compliance and fraud prevention programs are built on four-eyes principles, management oversight, and sign-offs.
 Add that to occasional, often inconsistent audits and the resulting systems fall short of meeting these new challenges.
-They are simply too slow, too ineffective, and too expensive.” – How digitization is strengthening compliance and anti-fraud programs by Carolina Macri, EY, and Tomás Kong, SAP
+They are simply too slow, too ineffective, and too expensive.”1

-Fulcher explains that while a number of large global banks have significantly increased the size of their compliance teams, manual processes are not scalable and sustainable anymore – banks can only go so far with throwing more people at a problem before they really need to automate the processes to make them more efficient.
+Fulcher explains that while several large global banks have significantly increased the size of their compliance teams, manual processes are not scalable and sustainable any more – banks can only go so far with throwing more people at a problem before they need to automate the processes to make them more efficient.

 “If you look at the patterns in 2008, it was very reactive.
 Financial institutions increased their compliance costs and increased their compliance resources, but the volume of regulations just kept on coming, and you can’t just keep throwing people at the problem – that in itself introduces risks and inefficiencies.
 With technology, you can improve operational and commercial efficiencies.” – Rob Fulcher, CUBE